About the Disability Retirement Benefit

 It is your responsibility to contact those insurance carriers regarding PSERS payments.

-Be physically or mentally unable to perform the duties as stated in your job description.
+- Be physically or mentally unable to perform the duties stated in your job description.

-Apply for disability retirement benefits within two school years of your last day of service or
+- Apply for disability retirement benefits within two school years of your last day of service or paid approved leave of absence, whichever is later.*

 PSERS does not require you to terminate your position to be eligible to apply for a disability retirement benefit.